Providing comprehensive family counseling services for all ages and incomes

 Douglas M. Wear, Ph.D., Clinic Director

-Doug Wear is President of Wear & Associates, Inc., Executive Director of the Washington State Psychological Association and Director of Antioch University Seattle Psychology and Community Counseling Clinic.
-Currently, he is the past Chair of the APA Council of Executive Directors of State and Provincial Psychological Associations (CESPPA), past Chair of the APA's Continuing Education Committee (CEC), and has served in multiple volunteer state and national leadership roles including two state psychological associations, the American Psychological Association (APA), and for the accounting franchise, Fiducial, Inc. He has been an agency and hospital senior manager, a solo practitioner, and developed and sold his own large group practice.
+Doug Wear, PhD is Director of Antioch University Seattle Psychology and Community Counseling Clinic.
+He is the past Executive Director of the Washington State Psychological Association.
+Past Chair of the APA Council of Executive Directors of State and Provincial Psychological Associations (CESPPA), past Chair of the APA’s Continuing Education Committee (CEC), Past President of APA Division 31 and has served in multiple volunteer state and national leadership roles including two state psychological associations, the American Psychological Association (APA), and for the accounting franchise, Fiducial, Inc. A licensed psychologist in two states (WA, WY), Dr Wear has been an agency and hospital senior executive, a solo practitioner, and developed and sold his own large group practice.
 He currently owns a management services company and coaches as and consults with business owners and professionals.
-Wear is a past APA Heiser Advocacy Award and Washington State Psychological Association G. Andrew Benjamin Award winner, as well as former Wyoming Psychological Association Psychologist of the Year.
+Wear is a past APA Heiser Advocacy Award, Washington State Psychological Association G. Andrew Benjamin Award winner, Washington State Psychological Association Sustained Service Award winner, as well as former Wyoming Psychological Association Psychologist of the Year.

 Theresa Halsell, Program Associate